 Finish Wrapping

-If you’re like most people, you’re probably still wrapping presents as we speak (or write).
-But have you finished wrapping your outdoor water pipes?
-If not, now is the time!
+If you’re like most human beings, you’re possibly nevertheless wrapping affords as we communicate (or write).
+But have you ever finished wrapping your outside water pipes?
+If no longer, now’s the time!

-Here are a few tips to help you insulate your water pipes:
+Here are some recommendations to help you insulate your water pipes:

-• Use foam insulation.
-This is a great option because it’s easy to apply and it’s effective at keeping the cold out.
+- Use foam insulation.
+This is a notable option as it’s clean to use and it is powerful at keeping the bloodless out.

-• Make sure the insulation is waterproof.
-This is important, especially if your pipes are located in a wet area.
+- Make sure the insulation is water-resistant.
+This is vital, mainly in case your pipes are located in a moist vicinity.

-• Be sure to seal all of the seams in the insulation.
-This will help keep the cold air out and the heat in.
+- Be positive to seal all the seams inside the insulation.
+This will help maintain the cold air out and the warmth in.

-• If your pipes are exposed to the wind, try to protect them with a windbreak.
-This will help keep them from getting too cold and possibly freezing.
+- If your pipes are uncovered to the wind, try to defend them with a windbreak.
+This will help hold them from getting too cold and possibly freezing.

 10. How to Use Foam Pipe Sleeves